JimmyJiang666/jimmyjiang666.github.io/_pages/quiz.md

 ---

 <p>
 These are indisputable things in the world that people often don't realize.
-If you are 100% with me, shoot me an email we should grab a coffee at some point.
+(Jk.
+Things that charecterize me 🤔) If you are 100% with me, shoot me an email we should grab a coffee at some point.
 </p>

 <hr/>